gltch/wits-overflow/api/README.md

 > These are useful for doing the database setup and migrations.

+First things first, I suggest using a local installation of PostgreSql while you are doing this, because it will be a lot easier to test and you can mess around with it without affecting any other environment.

 You shouldn't need to install the CLI, because it's part of the development dependencies.